 3. Brightly coloured jacket.
 2 points.

-IMO – my comment on the vest applies to this also.
+My comment in no.1 the vest applies to this also.

 4. Strategic positioning.
 2 points.
 Careful lane positioning can keep you in cars mirrors or line of sight.

-IMO I agree this is common sense and what an experienced rider does all the time anyway not some be seen thing.
+I think this is what an experienced rider does all the time anyway but better to not be where the car can side swipe you because they will.

 5. Headlight Modulation.
 1 point.

 I think headlight modulation will just get you a ticket.
-In Australia police are ignorant to even simple legislation so it is unlikely they would be aware and thus would defect your vehicle forcing you to take it for inspection and I presume court to get fine waived.
+In Australia police are ignorant to even simple legislation thus would defect your vehicle forcing you to take it for inspection and I presume court to get fine waived.
 Then with the current strong anti motorcycle actions by police in Australia you may find yourself subject to all sorts of harassment.
 The other aspect is given road rage is sadly unpoliced I predict some bogan (*redneck for North American readers) will get pissed and slam the brakes on in front of you or worse.

 6. Taillight Modulation.
 1 point.